 Dear Sir/Madam, you are being invited to participate in a research project to be developed by the Federal University of Santa Catarina, whose objective is to analyze the effects of physical training on functional, clinical and psychosocial status in adults after infection by Covid-19.
 Additionally, we intend to evaluate the association of clinical, functional and psychosocial outcomes with the practice of physical exercises in patients already rehabilitated.
 This project is based on Resolution 466/2012 of the National Health Council and the researchers are committed to complying with all its items.

 Justification: COVID-19 provides a varied and complex clinical scenario, with deleterious consequences in various organ systems that affect, among other aspects, the functional capacity of patients affected especially by moderate and severe forms of the disease.
-In the post-covid-19 infection process, physical rehabilitation is essential and aims to recover the systems affected by the disease and restore patients' autonomy and quality of life.
-It is not yet well-established which intervention model is most suitable for this purpose, but it is believed that rehabilitation programs that include aerobic and strength exercises, in addition to breathing, stretching and balance exercises, may favor important health outcomes, which will be investigated in the present study.
+In the post-covid-19 infection process, physical rehabilitation is essential and aims to recover the systems affected by the disease and restore patients’ autonomy and quality of life.
+It is not yet well-established which intervention model is most suitable for this purpose, but it is believed that rehabilitation programmes that include aerobic and strength exercises, in addition to breathing, stretching and balance exercises, may favour important health outcomes, which will be investigated in the present study.

-Procedures: Upon agreeing to participate in the study, you will be submitted to the following assessments: a) scales (questionnaires) and physical tests that assess your functional capacity, simulating activities of daily living, including, for example, walking, sitting and rising from a chair, the ability to forcefully hold an object with the hands and other parts of the body; b) measurements of weight, height and other parameters of body measurements; c) tests and exams that assess your breathing capacity; d) measurements of blood pressure, heart rate and assessment of the health of your arteries; e) exercise test, on an ergometer, to assess your physical conditioning and the behavior of your heart and respiratory parameters during the effort; f) blood tests that assess its metabolic and inflammatory profile; g) assessment of the level of physical activity by a portable device to be placed on your waist; h) questionnaires that assess your lifestyle, your quality of life, your sleep quality and some feelings and cognitive and memory capacity.
-In addition, if you are allocated to the intervention group, you will participate in a physical training program, which will involve performing physical exercises two or three times a week.
-If you are allocated to the control group, in addition to receiving a complete report of all assessments to which you are submitted, you will receive instructions on the importance of physical activity and, at the end of the study, you will be invited to participate in a physical rehabilitation program.
+Procedures: Upon agreeing to participate in the study, you will be submitted to the following assessments: a) scales (questionnaires) and physical tests that assess your functional capacity, simulating activities of daily living, including, for example, walking, sitting and rising from a chair, the ability to forcefully hold an object with the hands and other parts of the body; b) measurements of weight, height and other parameters of body measurements; c) tests and exams that assess your breathing capacity; d) measurements of blood pressure, heart rate and assessment of the health of your arteries; e) exercise test, on an ergometer, to assess your physical conditioning and the behaviour of your heart and respiratory parameters during the effort; f) blood tests that assess its metabolic and inflammatory profile; g) assessment of the level of physical activity by a portable device to be placed on your waist; h) questionnaires that assess your lifestyle, your quality of life, your sleep quality and some feelings and cognitive and memory capacity.
+In addition, if you are allocated to the intervention group, you will participate in a physical training programme, which will involve performing physical exercises two or three times a week.
+If you are allocated to the control group, in addition to receiving a complete report of all assessments to which you are submitted, you will receive instructions on the importance of physical activity and, at the end of the study, you will be invited to participate in a physical rehabilitation programme.